Jim Eason: Radio career

 During his USAF assignment in Morocco, Eason broadcast a music call-in show over Armed Forces Radio in addition to his weather tower duties.
-(He left the USAF in 1963 from his last weather assignment in Merced.)
-In 1964 he had his first Bay Area broadcast guest-hosting “Records at Random” on KSFO, opening his show with Ray Charles “What’d I Say”.
+In 1964 he had his first Bay Area broadcast guest-hosting "Records at Random" on KSFO, opening his show with Ray Charles's "What’d I Say".
 Between 1966 and 1967, Eason both created and hosted "Testing 1-2-3", a call-in game show on KCBS.
 In 1969, he joined KGO as a weekend talk show host after KCBS went to an all-news format.
 In 1970, Eason became a KGO weeknight talk show host.
 He moved to weekday afternoons in 1973, frequently interviewing visiting entertainers, authors, and public figures.

-In 1983, Eason portrayed poet Omar Khayam in the Capuchino Community Theatre production of Kismet, which was directed by close friend Jack Brooks (1935–1984), director, actor, singer, arts critic, and host of a Saturday morning KGO program.

 A longtime resident of the San Francisco area, Eason moved to Asheville, North Carolina, in 1993, where he broadcast his KGO talk show via high-speed connection from his home studio.
 He was one of the first to do this type of remote broadcast on a regular basis.
-In 1996, Eason moved his talk show to KGO's more conservative sister station KSFO, while continuing to broadcast from his home studio in Asheville.
+In 1996, while continuing to broadcast from his home studio in Asheville, Eason's show was moved from KGO to ABC's then newly-acquired and more conservative sister station KSFO.

-Throughout his long talk show career, Eason's show always ranked #1 for the afternoon time slot of 1 p.m. to 4 p.m., then 2 p.m. to 4 p.m.

 Eason quit KSFO radio due to a "philosophical" conflict with management in 2000, which marked his official retirement from broadcasting.

-Jim returned to Northern California in 2003.
+Eason returned to Northern California in 2003.
 He was inducted into the Bay Area Radio Hall of Fame in 2007.

+Personal life

-After a long illness, Jim died peacefully on February 8, 2025, at home.
+Eason was married twice and had three children.
+After a long illness, he died on February 8, 2025.